mikehaertl/localeurls/README.md

 );
 ```

-> **NOTE**: You need to configure all available languages.
-More specific
+> **NOTE**: You need to configure all available languages including the
+> default language of your application.
+More specific language codes should
-> languages should come first, e.g. `en_us` before `en` above.
+> come first, e.g. `en_us` before `en` above.

 # Mode of operation

 With the above configuration in place you're all set to go.
+If a request comes in
+that has no language set, the component will try to auto detect the language from
+the HTTP headers and redirect to that URL, for example to `www.example.com/fr`.
+If
+`fr` is the default language of your application (i.e. what you configured in
+your `main.php`), it will not redirect - unless you set `redirectDefault`
+to `true`.
+In this case you can't access `www.example.com` anymore because you're
+always redirected to a specific language URL even for the default application language.

-All URLs you create with
-any `createUrl()` and `createAbsoluteUrl()` method will contain the current application
+All URLs you create with any `createUrl()` and `createAbsoluteUrl()` method will
-language code in their URL.
+also contain the current visitor's language in their URL.
+The same rules apply for

-If a request comes in that has no language set, nothing will happen.
-The application
-will use the language you defined in your `main.php`.
-If you want a redirect to the
-URL with your default language in this case, then configure `redirectDefault` to `true`.
+the default language: Unless you set `redirectDefault` to `true`, the URLs you create
+will not contain a language code if the visitor uses the default language.

-To switch to another language, you can create URLs with the usual methods and add a
+To let your users switch to another language, you can create URLs with the usual methods
-`language` parameter there:
+and add a `language` parameter there:

 ```php